mikepjb/dotfiles/README.md

     - This is a great built-in diff resolution with 4 panes, the top 3 are local (your changes), base (the original commonality version between the conflicts) & remote (their changes).
 The bottom pane is where you manually resolve the conflicts yourself.
+- ssh-agent
+    - `sa` will kill all ssh-agents and create a new one, including your main key.
+    - `sk` will kill the current ssh-agent
+    - The reasoning here is that you will work in a single terminal most of the time and we don't want multiple ssh-agents to hang around, so at the start of a session you just type `sa`, enter your password once and do your work.
+    - There is a default lifetime for keys of 8 hours, so if for some reason your computer is compromised the agent will expire around the end of a working day.

 ```bash
 # Set your npm registry if need be (e.g Artifactory/in protected environment)